-Code Description 4001 Total pension fund contributions paid or deemed paid by employee 4003 Total provident fund contributions paid or deemed paid by employee 4005 Medical scheme fees (contributions) paid and deemed paid by employee 4006 Total retirement annuity fund contributions paid and deemed paid by employee 4024 Medical services costs deemed to be paid by the employee in respect of himself/herself, spouse or child $$ 4030 Donations deducted from the employee's remuneration and paid by the employer to the organisation $$ 4472 Employer's pension fund contributions paid for the benefit of the employee $% \left(1\right) =\left(1\right) \left(1\right)$ 4473 Employer's provident fund contributions paid for the benefit of the employee $$ 4474 Employer's medical scheme fees (contributions) paid for the benefit of employees (employee 65 years and older and who has not retired from that employer, should also be reflected under this code) 4475 Employer's retirement annuity fund contributions paid for the benefit of the employee 4493 Employer's medical scheme fees (contributions) paid for the benefit of retired employees who qualifies for the "no value" provisions 4582 Value of "remuneration" included in allowances and benefits (travel related) 4583 The portion (80 or 20%) of travel allowances and benefits which is subject to \ensuremath{PAYE} 4497 Total deductions/contributions
+Deduction on Codes Code Description 4001 Pension fund contributions paid or deemed paid by employee 4003 Provident fund contributions paid or deemed paid by employee 4005 Medical scheme fees (contributions) paid and deemed paid by employee 4006 Retirement annuity fund contributions paid and deemed paid by employee 4024 Medical services costs deemed to be paid by the employee in respect of himself/herself, spouse or child 4030 Donations deducted from the employee's remuneration and paid by the employer to the organisation 4472 Employer's pension fund contributions paid for the benefit of the employee 4473 Employer's provident fund contributions paid for the benefit of the employee 4474 Employer's medical scheme fees (contributions) paid for the benefit of employees (employee 65 years and older and who has not retired from that employer, should also be reflected under this code) 4475 Employer's retirement annuity fund contributions paid for the benefit of the employee 4493 Employer's medical scheme fees (contributions) paid for the benefit of retired employees who qualifies for the "no value" provisions 4582 Value of "remuneration" included in allowances and benefits (travel related) 4583 The portion (80 or 20%) of travel allowances and benefits which is subject to \ensuremath{PAYE}

+4497 Total deductions/contributions

-Employees' Tax Deduction and Reason Codes
+es' lax Deduction and Reason Codes

 Code Description

 4102 PAYE

-4115 Tax on retirement lump sum benefits
+4115 Tax on retirement lump sum and severance benefits

-- 80 -

 4116 Medical schemes fees tax credit

 4118 Sum of ETI amounts

 4120 Additional medical expenses tax credit (65 years and older)

 4141 UIF employee and employer contribution

 4142 SDL contribution

+ODE CONTRIBUTION

-NOTE es :
+NOTE S

-This guide is prepared by ProBeta Training (Pty) Ltd. from the 2017/2018 promulgated Tax Acts and the 2018/2019 tax proposals as presented during the budget speech.
+This guide is prepared by ProBeta Training (Pty) Ltd. from the 2018/2019 promulgated Tax Acts and the 2019/2020 tax proposals as presented during the budget speech.
 Whilst every care has been taken in compiling this guide, readers are cautioned to use it as a guideline only and no liability is accepted for the consequences of any inaccuracies.
-Figures in brackets refer to the previous tax year
+Figures in brackets refer to the previous tax year.